Shannon-Goddard/Correlation_vs_Causation/README.md

 **Anything the team would have done differently**
 - models benifits
 - models limitations

+**Presentation**
+The presentation should be finalized in Google Slides and include the following:
+Slides are primarily images or graphics (rather than primarily text).
+Images are clear, in high-definition, and directly illustrative of subject matter.

+**Sources**
+Description of the source of data

 ## Communication Protocols
 It is important to establish a communication protocol.
 We created direct messages for only team members in Slack at [final-project-jas](https://ucbdatasept19.slack.com/archives/CTXNA5K5G) and exchanged cell phone numbers where we created a group-text.